Harvey Weinstein to surrender in sexual misconduct case in Manhattan

 Breaking News Emails

-The charges stem from an investigation of sexual abuse conducted by the Manhattan District Attorney's Office, and charges are expected to be brought in state court in Manhattan.
+The charges stem from an investigation of sexual abuse conducted by the Manhattan District Attorney's Office and the NYPD.

 The charges were first reported by the New York Daily News.